alex2276564/MMOSpawnPoint/README.md

 ### Rects vs legacy axes: when to use and how to keep configs sane

-- Prefer legacy axes for simple shapes:
+* Prefer legacy axes for simple shapes:
-    - Use x/y/z axis specs whenever a single rectangle is enough.
+    * Use x/y/z axis specs whenever a single rectangle is enough.
 It keeps files shorter, easier to read, and easier to reason about.
-- Don’t glue far-apart areas into one entry:
+* Don't glue far-apart areas into one entry:
-    - Two distant boss rooms?
-Don’t hack them into one entry via rects.
+    * Two distant boss rooms?
+Don't hack them into one entry via rects.
 Make one entry per room (using legacy axes), each with its own priority and actions.
-- The more rects, the harder the debugging:
+* The more rects, the harder the debugging:
-    - Complex rect lists increase mental load and the chance of mistakes.
+    * Complex rect lists increase mental load and the chance of mistakes.
 Keep rect counts low; split logic into multiple entries if needed.
-- Use single-line rects for readability:
+* Use single-line rects for readability:
-    - x: { min: 1000, max: 2000 } is much easier to scan in large YAMLs than expanded multi-line fields.
+    * x: { min: 1000, max: 2000 } is much easier to scan in large YAMLs than expanded multi-line fields.
-- Keep rects close to each other:
+* Keep rects close to each other:
-    - If rects are far apart (different wings/levels), it’s usually a sign you need separate entries.
+    * If rects are far apart (different wings/levels), it's usually a sign you need separate entries.
-- ASCII diagrams help humans:
+* ASCII diagrams help humans:
-    - For non-trivial shapes, include an ASCII map at the top of the file with a legend and coordinate ticks.
+    * For non-trivial shapes, include an ASCII map at the top of the file with a legend and coordinate ticks.
-    - If you iterate a lot, ask your AI assistant to redraw the diagram whenever rects change.
+    * If you iterate a lot, ask your AI assistant to redraw the diagram whenever rects change.
 Not mandatory for simple cases, but very helpful for complex layouts.
-- Test and iterate:
+* Test and iterate:
-    - Always include a low-priority fallback and validate with /msp simulate death/join.
+    * Always include a low-priority fallback and validate with /msp simulate death/join.
-    - Keep a “boss room” entry with a higher priority than the surrounding area (or disable party respawn there).
+    * Keep a "boss room" entry with a higher priority than the surrounding area (or disable party respawn there).

 Example pyramid.yml (diagram at the top and 2 entries)